When Visual Evidence is Ambiguous: Pareidolia as a Diagnostic Probe for Vision Models: Abstract

 \section{Abstract}

-When visual evidence is ambiguous, vision models must decide whether to interpret face-like patterns as meaningful.
-Face pareidolia, the perception of faces in non-face objects, provides a controlled probe of this behavior.
-We introduce a representation-level diagnostic framework that analyzes detection, localization, uncertainty and bias across class, difficulty and emotion in face pareidolia images.
-Under a unified protocol, we evaluate six models spanning four representational regimes: vision–language models (VLMs; CLIP-B/32, CLIP-L/14, LLaVA-1.5-7B), pure vision classification (ViT), general object detection (YOLOv8), and face detection (RetinaFace).
-Our analysis reveals three mechanisms of interpretation under ambiguity.
-VLMs exhibit semantic overactivation, systematically pulling ambiguous non-human regions toward the \emph{Human} concept, with LLaVA-1.5-7B producing the strongest and most confident over-calls, especially for negative emotions.
+When visual evidence is ambiguous, vision models must decide how to interpret face-like patterns.
+Face pareidolia, the perception of faces in non-face objects, provides a controlled probe of such decisions.
+We introduce a diagnostic framework that analyzes detection, localization, uncertainty and bias across class, difficulty and emotion.
+We evaluate six models spanning four representational regimes: vision–language models (VLMs; CLIP-B/32, CLIP-L/14, LLaVA-1.5-7B), pure vision classification (ViT), object detection (YOLOv8), and face detection (RetinaFace).
+Our results reveal that uncertainty and bias are decoupled: low uncertainty can signal either safe suppression, as in detectors, or extreme over-interpretation, as in VLMs.
+VLMs exhibit semantic overactivation, systematically interpreting ambiguous non-human regions as \emph{Human}, with LLaVA over-calling on 73\% of non-human pareidolic images, especially for negative emotions.
 ViT instead follows an uncertainty-as-abstention strategy, remaining diffuse yet largely unbiased.
 Detection-based models achieve low bias through conservative priors that suppress pareidolia responses even when localization is controlled.
-These results show that behavior under ambiguity is governed more by representational choices than score thresholds, and that uncertainty and bias are decoupled: low uncertainty can signal either safe suppression, as in detectors, or extreme over-interpretation, as in VLMs.
-Pareidolia therefore provides a compact diagnostic and a source of ambiguity-aware hard negatives for probing and improving the semantic robustness of vision and vision–language systems.
-Code will be released upon publication. \keywords{Representation bias \and Visual ambiguity \and Model diagnostics}
+Together, these results show that behavior under ambiguity is governed more by representation than thresholds, establishing face pareidolia as a diagnostic of semantic robustness and a source of ambiguity-aware hard negatives for vision models.
+Code will be released upon publication.